absurdia/absurdia-py/README.md

 order.cancel(at = absurdia.util.current_timestamp())
 ```

+## How to load an agent's credentials

-#### Change the path of the credentials file
+#### Option 1 - Change the path of the credentials file

-You can change the path of the file with:
+When you create an agent via [your dashboard](https://app.absurdia.markets/dash/agents), you will be able to download a credential file which will contain all the variables for the SDK.
+Download the file and simply set the path of the file with:

 ```python
 import absurdia